-Block grant recipients must use a majority of their grant to implement multibenefit agricultural land repurposing projects that achieve the goals of the program.
-Projects must result in multiple benefits lasting at least 10 years, unless they are directly responding to a state emergency drought declaration, in which case, benefits must be reasonably durable.
+Block grant recipients must use a portion of their grant to implement multibenefit agricultural land repurposing projects that achieve the goals of the program.
+Projects must result in benefits lasting at least 10 years, unless they are directly responding to a state emergency drought declaration, in which case, benefits must be reasonably durable.
+Multibenefit projects are those that provide both groundwater sustainability benefits as well as at least one other community health, economic wellbeing, habitat, renewable energy, or climate benefit.